 The inner wards are located further from the port and offer fewer tourist attractions and hotels.
 They’re mostly residential and industrial regions and home to most of the city’s four million residents.

-Whether you want to check out the nightlife or explore the history of the city, you’ll likely want to stay near the sea.
+Whether you want to check out the nightlife or explore the history of Yokohama, you’ll likely want to stay near the sea.
 Naka, Nishi, and Kanagawa are the main seaside wards.

 Naka ward is where you’ll find the busiest commercial districts and the top attractions in Yokohama, such as the iconic Yokohama Landmark Tower and the country’s largest Chinatown.

 Neighbouring Nishi and Kanagawa also border the port and have their own reasons to attract tourists.
-They enjoy a more laid back atmosphere and open streets while still staying close to the city’s main landmarks.
+They enjoy a more laid back atmosphere and open streets while still staying close to the main landmarks of Yokohama.

 A few of the best areas to stay in Yokohama for travellers include: